-The Buncefield oil storage depot, in Hemel Hempstead, Hertfordshire, UK consists of three operating sites – all defined as ‘top-tier’ major hazard sites.
+The Buncefield fuel storage depot, in Hemel Hempstead, Hertfordshire, UK consists of three operating sites – all defined as ‘top-tier’ major hazard sites.
 These sites received hydrocarbon fuels from three pipelines, originating at three different oil refineries in the UK.
 Most of the stored fuels were transported from the depot by road tankers, although jet aviation fuel was delivered from the site by pipeline to Heathrow and Gatwick airports.
 Buncefield was the fifth largest fuel distribution site in the UK and distributed fuels to London and the south-east of England.

 On 10 December 2005 operators at the Buncefield depot started to fill storage Tank 912 with petrol delivered by pipeline from Coryton Oil Refinery in Essex.
 As the filling progressed, a series of technical issues led to high-level alarms failing to alert control room operators and an automatic shutdown system failing to activate.

 At 0537 on 11 December, Tank 912 was overfilled and a large quantity of petrol overflowed from vents in the tank roof.
 The vapour cloud that formed around Tank 912 spread to around 360 metres in diameter and was noticed by road tanker drivers and members of the public.
 At 0601, after approximately 250,000 litres of petrol had escaped, the pressing of a manual fire alarm button sounded site alarms and also started a firewater pump.